lsst-sqre/squareone/README.md

 ## Packages in Squareone

+- `@lsst-sqre/global-css` provides base global stylesheets for Squareone applications.
+These base CSS files mix in a basic reset, CSS custom properties from the Rubin Style Dictionary, and application of these properties to HTML elements.
 - `@lsst-sqre/eslint-config` is a shared ESLint configuration for Squareone applications and packages.
 - `@lsst-sqre/rubin-style-dictonary` is a design token package based on the [Rubin Observatory Visual Identity Manual](https://docushare.lsst.org/docushare/dsweb/Get/Document-37294/20210212%20Visual%20Identity%20Manual%20—V7.pdf), build with [style-dictionary](https://amzn.github.io/style-dictionary/).
 - `@lsst-sqre/squared` is a React component library for Squareone's applications.
 Squared implements the Rubin Observatory Visual Identity Manual via design tokens from the Rubin Style Dictionary (`@lsst-sqre/rubin-style-dictionary`).